Hext's incredible Tokyo 2020 journey

 "I was in hospital when the London 2012 Paralympics were on and that was what gave me the feeling that anything was possible, regardless of what I'd been through."

 Suzanna Hext had been through a lot.
-She was 23-years old and coming to terms with being paralysed from the waist down as she watched the Paralympics from her hospital bed.
+She was 23 years old and coming to terms with being paralysed from the waist down as she watched the Paralympics from her hospital bed.

 A promising young horse rider, her life changed when her horse fell and crushed her.
 She damaged her spine, shattered her pelvis, crushed her shoulder and had a head injury that left her world in pieces.